Lilian4me/Exploratory-Data-Analysis-EDA-/README.md

    Useful for data visualization, sentiment analysis, and trend prediction 🚀

 🏷️ Column Descriptions

 Column Name	       	Description
-Post_ID	            Unique identifier for each social media post Platform	        	Social media platform (TikTok, Instagram, Twitter, YouTube) Hashtag	           	Trending hashtag associated with the post Content_Type	    	Type of content (Reel, Video, Post, Shorts, Tweet, etc.)
+-Post_ID	            Unique identifier for each social media post -Platform	        	Social media platform (TikTok, Instagram, Twitter, YouTube) -Hashtag	           	Trending hashtag associated with the post -Content_Type	    	Type of content (Reel, Video, Post, Shorts, Tweet, etc.)
-Region	            Country where the post gained traction Views	            	Total number of views received Likes	           		Number of likes on the post ❤️ Shares	            Number of times the post was shared 🔄 Comments	         	Number of comments on the post 💬 Engagement_Level	  Engagement classification: Low, Medium, or High 📊
+-Region	            Country where the post gained traction -Views	            Total number of views received -Likes	           	Number of likes on the post ❤️ -Shares	            Number of times the post was shared 🔄 -Comments	         Number of comments on the post 💬 -Engagement_Level	   Engagement classification: Low, Medium, or High 📊

 🔹 This dataset helps analyze social media trends, audience engagement, and platform-specific performance for data science & marketing research! 🚀